PaulaMihalcea/IEViewer/README.md

 - `observer.py`: a basic, manual implementation of the Observer design pattern;
 - `widgets.py`: an overhaul of all the PyQt5 widgets used by the view, appropriately customized for this application.

-A folder containing several image files suitable for testing the program has also been included within this repository, as well as several screenshots of the running application.
+A folder containing several image files suitable for testing the program (`test`) has also been included within this repository, as well as several screenshots of the running application (inside `screenshots`).

+## Bibliography

+[\[1\]](https://doi.org/10.1145/3369412.3395059) Shruti Agarwal and Hany Farid.
+2020. **Photo Forensics From Rounding Artifacts.** In Proceedings of the 2020 ACM Workshop on Information Hiding and Multimedia Security (IH&MMSec '20).
+Association for Computing Machinery, New York, NY, USA, 103–114, DOI:[10.1145/3369412.3395059](https://doi.org/10.1145/3369412.3395059)

+[\[2\]](https://github.com/PaulaMihalcea/Photo-Forensics-from-Rounding-Artifacts) Paula Mihalcea, **Photo Forensics from Rounding Artifacts: a Python implementation**, GitHub, 2021

 ## License
 IEViewer is licensed under the **CC BY-NC-SA 4.0 License** (IEViewer) and the **GNU GPL v3 License** & **Riverbank Commercial License** (PyQt5).
 More details are available in the `LICENSE.md` file.

 EXIF info in the present `README.md` file has been adapted from [Wikipedia](https://en.wikipedia.org/wiki/Exif "Wikipedia").

+### Disclaimer

+Because of the nature of the EM algorithm employed for the manipulation map feature, **some manipulations will not be detected**.
+The author declines any responsibility with regards to the correctness of the manipulation map and its meaning.